mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 **Grade**: B+

 I achieved this, though it feels like cheating to include [my huge outlier sale](/retrospectives/2020/01/#zestfulhttpszestfuldatacom) from December.
-Without it, I'd be at $441 in total revenue for December, which is closer to what I expect the trend will be early in 2020.
+Without it, I'd be at $441 in total revenue for December, which is closer to what I expect the trend will be through early 2020.
+It's not quite $500, but it's satisfyingly close.

 ### Present talks at three software conferences

 **Grade**: A

-Three software conferences accepted my speaking proposals, and I'm proud of my presentations at all of them:
+Three conferences accepted my proposals, and I'm proud of my presentations at all of them:

 | Conference                                  | My notes | Presentation |
 |---------------------------------------------|----------|-------|